 Learn how to serge tucks and sew a skirt that shows them off.

-Here’s an easy way (instructions below) to create pin-tucked fabric on your serger, then turn it into a sweet garment – no pattern required!
+Follow these easy instructions to create pin-tucked fabric on your serger, then turn it into a sweet garment – no pattern required!
 This skirt is made from pin-tucked fabric rectangles sewn to a fabric-covered elastic waistband.
-The project idea first appeared in the SewStylish Fall 2011 article “Serge So Fine.”

 Prepare the Skirt Pieces

 1) Add pin-tucks to sufficient yardage to create skirt front and back panels based on your body measurements (see step 2).
 Retain a portion of untucked fabric to create a waistband.

 2) Cut the skirt front and back.
 Measure your hip circumference and add 20 inches.
 Divide the total in half.
 Cut two panels of the tucked fabric on the cross-grain to this width and as long on the straight-grain as you want the finished skirt to be.